nbarba/pyCogMod/README.md

 ### Code structure

-The code is organized in two packages, and all files have comments explaining their purpose.
+The code is organized in two packages:
 * *engine package :* contains the generic Java code for the cognitive model engine.
 * *algebraDomain package :* contains the domain dependent Java code, regarding a cognitive model for the algebra domain.
   * *algebraDomain.userDef package:* contains the java functions that are used by the rules of the cognitive model (e.g. divide two numbers, does an equation have a coefficient etc).
   * *wmeTypes.clp:* the working memory templates corresponding to the interface elements we will be using
   * *init.wme:* the configuration of the working memory elements (e.g. structure, initial values etc)
   * *productionRules.pr:* the actual cognitive model, a list of production rules describing how to solve equations

+### Using the API in your own domain

+To create the

 ## License